ethdebug/solidity-data-representation/src/locations-detailed.md

 working space.
 And of course it also holds return addresses.
 The stack is divided into stackframes; each stackframe begins with the return address.
 (There is no frame pointer, for those used to such a thing; just a return address.)
-The exceptions are constructors and fallback functions, which do not include a return address.
-In addition, if the initial function call (i.e. stackframe) of the EVM stackframe (i.e. message call or creation call) is not a constructor or fallback function, the function selector will be stored on the stack below the first stackframe.
+The exceptions are constructors and fallback/receive functions, which do not include a return address.
+In addition, if the initial function call (i.e. stackframe) of the EVM stackframe (i.e. message call or creation call) is not a constructor or fallback/receive function, the function selector will be stored on the stack below the first stackframe.
 (Additionally, in Solidity 0.4.20 and later, an extra zero word will appear below that on the stack if you're within a library call.)